gleb619/machinum-llm/README.md

 To run the application:

-1. Ensure PostgreSQL with pgvector extension is installed and configured.
+- Ensure PostgreSQL with pgvector extension is installed and configured.
-2. Start Ollama or other LLM services locally.
+- Start Ollama or other LLM services locally. (e.g. docker-compose.yml)
-3. Run the Spring Boot app:
+- Run the Spring Boot app:
    ```bash
    ./gradlew bootRun
    ```
-4. Access via API endpoints or integrate with frontend tools for book upload and translation.
+- Access via API endpoints or integrate with frontend tools for book upload and translation.

 ## License